 - Professor of Political Science

-Jonathan Rosenberg is chair of the Department of Social Sciences in Lewis College of Science and Letters.
-Prof. Rosenberg taught briefly at the University of California, Los Angeles; UC Santa Barbara; and Whittier College.
+Jonathan Rosenberg served as chair of the Department of Social Sciences in Lewis College of Science and Letters from 2014 to 2020.
+Prior to joining the faculty at Illinois Tech, Professor Rosenberg taught briefly at the University of California, Los Angeles; UC Santa Barbara; and Whittier College.
 From 1993 through 2014 he was a member of the political science faculty of the University of Alaska, Fairbanks.
 His research interests span a wide range of topics related to political development in Latin America and the Caribbean, including the affects of development aid on stakeholder participation in environmentally sustainable development; Cuban political economy; Mexican parties and interest groups; and accountability in global environmental governance.
 He has also published on the political economy of oil in Alaska.
 His fieldwork has taken him to Grenada, Dominica, St. Lucia, Barbados, Argentina and Washington D.C.
 He is author and co-author of several papers, book chapters and books on economic and political development and participatory practices in environmental management.

 Ph.D., University of California, Los Angeles, Political Science (1992)